zhaohb/InternVL2-4B-OV/README.md

 ### 2024/08/15
 1. InternVL2-4B model supports using openvino to accelerate the inference process.
 Currently only verified on Linux system and only tested on CPU platform.
 ### 2024/08/22
-1. Support for integrated graphics on MTL
+1. Support for integrated graphics on MTL, support Windows system.
+### 2024/08/28
+1. Add slice to llm model to optimize calculation
+2. Add int8 quantization to vision model

 ## Running Guide
 ### Installation